Who is Lori Anne Allison? Age, husband, Johnny Depp, height, movies, net worth

 What movies was Lori Anne Allison in?

 Through two of her friends, Lori got her first job on TV.
 The opportunity helped her expose her skill, and weeks later, she had a long list of celebrity clients.
-These are some of Lori Anne Allison's movies where she worked on as the makeup artist:
+These are some of Lori Anne Allison's movies where she worked as a makeup artist:

 - Sunset Heat (1992)